continues to map correlations between neurological and mental events.

 and the Psychical

-In the world of everyday objects, things from tungsten wedding bands to refrigerators occupy physical space.
+In the world of everyday objects, those object occupy physical space.
 These objects have measurable dimensions.

 A thing exists physically if it has height, length, and depth.
 It actually is if

 it displays weight and age—or frequency and wavelength.

 philosophy sees the world differently.
 It sees the physical world

 as the observable expression of unobservable, underlying, metaphysical

 forms.
 These Platonic Forms exist outside of space and time.
 They have